awsdocs/aws-step-functions-developer-guide/doc_source/sagemaker-iam.md

 ## `CreateTransformJob`<a name="sagemaker-iam-createtransformjob"></a>

 **Note**
-AWS Step Functions will not automatically create a policy for `CreateTransformJob` when you create a state machine that integrates with Amazon SageMaker\.
+AWS Step Functions will not automatically create a policy for `CreateTransformJob` when you create a state machine that integrates with SageMaker\.
 You must attach an inline policy to the created role based on one of the following IAM examples\.

-*Static resources:*
+*Static resources*

 ------
-#### [ Synchronous ]
+#### [ Run a Job \(\.sync\) ]

 ```
 {